tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 And also have different interesting ways to pipe in profile information.

+Last, some newer papers do some wild stuff:

+* Train neural networks to make inlining decisions
+* Let inlining drive the entire optimization pipeline, treating it as a search heuristic over a BFS walk of the call graph
+* Use AOT-gathered information to aid in JIT heuristics

 We'll start with [Cinder][cinder], because when I wrote Cinder's inliner I added only the simplest heuristics, mostly "don't inline" signals.
 Over time, after I left, people tuned it a bit more.